|

 Olson also discovered that at the 30-minute mark, each individual's

 metabolic rate was double what it had been before the workout.
+"This particular style of interval

 training has profound effects even on short-term, postexercise